therealsphinx/support.balsamiq.com/content/mybalsamiq/flashstoragesettings.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "myBalsamiq editor keeps asking me about storage settings.
-How do I stop the alert from appearing?"
+title: "myBalsamiq Editor Keeps Asking Me about Storage Settings.
+How Do I Stop the Alert from Appearing?"
 menu:
   menumybalsamiq:
     parent: mybalsamiq